oliverwehrens/m-meeting-confluence-blueprint/README.md

 This code is an example of a simple Confluence Blueprint.
 It contains no context provider and therefore no Java classes.

+For more information, see: [Tutorial: Write an intermediate Confluence Blueprint][1].

 ## Running locally

 To run this app locally, make sure that you have the [Atlassian Plugin SDK][2] installed, and then run: